 At SOM, experiential learning is fully integrated into the curriculum of our programs.
 Students have hands-on learning opportunities to address business issues of consequence in for-profit or nonprofit organizations in Massachusetts and beyond.
 Recent examples have included working with:

 - A multi-national sports company and their wholesale store marketing efforts.

 - The largest outdoor history museum in the Northeast and their accounting information system.

 - One of the region’s premier performing arts centers and their sustainability action plans.

 Based upon consistent feedback from employers, we know that SOM students adapt quickly and easily to the work environment.
 They are flexible in handling multiple assignments and supplement their technical strengths with teamwork and human relations skills.

 SOM students are available to employers for part-time internships during the fall and spring semesters and for full- or part-time internships during the summer.

 Employers should contact the Stevenish Career Management Center to list internship opportunities or discuss internship needs.

-MBA, MSA, and MSF students complete internships with a wide range of employers, large and small, both locally and worldwide.
+With many of our programs requiring internships, students complete them with a wide range of employers, large and small, both locally and worldwide.
 Some include: